zdravkov/kendo-docs/api/wrappers/jsp/notification/position.md

 ## Configuration Attributes

-### bottom `java.lang.Object`
+### bottom `float`

-Determines the position of the first popup notification with regard to the viewport's bottom edge.
-Numeric values are treated as pixels.
+Determines the pixel position of the first popup notification with regard to the viewport's bottom edge.

 #### Example
     <kendo:notification-position bottom="bottom">
     </kendo:notification-position>

-### left `java.lang.Object`
+### left `float`

-Determines the position of the first popup notification with regard to the viewport's left edge.
-Numeric values are treated as pixels.
+Determines the pixel position of the first popup notification with regard to the viewport's left edge.

 #### Example
     <kendo:notification-position left="left">